 If you have very dry, dehydrated, flaky lips and a first time user of LipSense® allow approx. 2-3 days of exfoliation, your lips will be the best they have ever been and with continual use you will never experience dry, flaky lips again!
 GUARANTEED!

-Another tip for very dry lips: Use our Shea Butter Gloss for the first 2-3 days prior to LipSense application, this will further hydrate your lips.
+Tip for very dry lips: Use our Shea Butter Gloss for the first 2-3 days prior to LipSense application, this will further hydrate your lips or LipSense LipSmooth Conditioning Polish will re-moisturise and condition lips and help accelerate the exfoliation process.
+Formulated with natural exfoliators such as bamboo and ivory seed powder, it provides gentle, non-abrasive exfoliation.

 LipSense® Long Lasting Liquid Lip Colour is made of a combination of ingredients.